 ROI – Return On Investment (also ROAS – Return On Advertising Spend)

-One of the simplest, and at the same time the key metric for any advertising business.
-The Return On Investment is the relation of your profits to the capital you’ve invested.
+One of the simplest, and at the same time the key metrics for any advertising business.
+Return On Investment is the relation of your profits to the capital you’ve invested.
 The ROI is calculated by subtracting the investment from the income and then dividing this amount by the amount of investment.
 If your ROI is at 0%, it means that you didn’t make, but also didn’t lose any money on your activity.
-A negative ROI means a loss, while a positive ROI equals gain.
+A negative ROI means a loss, while a positive ROI equals a gain.

 Whatever works best for you, CPA, CPL, CPC, or CPM – monitoring your ROI is a must.